 Josh from Boom!
 Feeny is guest blogging with me today about how spiral math homework works in his high school classroom.
 I love this post because it is from the perspective of one of his students, and it is amazing to see how this spiral math resource has changed the way she feels about homework.

 My own personal children love to watch the same movies over and over again or listen to the same radio drama over and over again in the car.
 They find safety in the known and the routine.
 Every year I ask my classroom students what it takes to get them to work hard outside of school.
-Inevitably, I have a few jokesters who chime in saying money or free candy, but after pressing in just a bit deeper, most students are willing to put in the time and effort outside of class if they know what they are getting themselves into.
+Inevitably, I have a few jokesters who chime in saying money or free candy.
+After pressing in just a bit deeper, most students are willing to put in the time and effort outside of class if they know what they are getting themselves into.
 My students want to know what to expect.
 Below is from one of my students named Karen.

 A Student’s Perspective on High School Math Homework